 When prancing nude in your own home puts you at risk of a fine or some jail time and soon enough, the unsolicited “dick pic” will be illegal under the act of cyber flashing, it is about time that you reconsider your own bodies as something more than public indecency and a nuisance to society.
 To be nude isn’t just about flashing genitalia or to be seen as a sexual act.
 Red Thread invites you to break away from the discomforts and shame of your body and reclaim the parts which are unique only to you.

 A mole, a scar, the stretch marks that have been with you in secret carry with them different stories of traumas and triumphs and this is the time to share it within a public space.
 Take a moment in the booth, undress yourself and feel empowered by this act of protesting against societal norms; that your body is not a burden you need to carry or cover up, instead, to be celebrated for all that makes you who you are.

-OPEN NOW!
-We are accepting applications for the second cycle of our SAD Bar Open Call.
-This cycle will close on 22 October 2019, 2359hrs.
-Successful applicants will be notified by 12 November 2019.
+Thank you for your interest!
+The second cycle of our SAD Bar Open Call is now closed as of 22 October 2019, 2359hrs.
+Successful applicants will be notified by

 Subscribe to our newsletter or follow our social media accounts to stay updated with the latest information about the SAD Bar Open Call.